CastagnaIT/local_manifests/README.md

-Local manifest for CyanogenMod 14.1 TWRP Recovery
+Local manifest for LineageOS 14.1 TWRP Recovery
 ==============

 To add this CAF-powered manifest to your local repository, use this command in source's root: